acturtle/cashflower/docs/run.rst

     python run.py

 The model will create an :code:`output` folder.
-Inside of this folder, the model will create results for each of the model points.
+Inside of this folder, the model will create results for each of the model point sets.

 ..  code-block::

     .
     └── output/
-        ├── <timestamp>_policy.csv
+        ├── <timestamp>_main.csv
         ├── <timestamp>_fund.csv
         └── <timestamp>_coverage.csv